Christopher-Borders/Cybersecurity-Portfolio/phishing-email-investigation/README.md

 - Report the email to the security team.
 - Block the sender domain.
 - Educate users on recognizing phishing attempts.
-- -Reset affected user credentials if interaction occurred.
+- Reset affected user credentials if interaction occurred.

 ### Email Header Analysis